 &lt;sup>28 Rape and Forcible Fondling were counted jointly as Forcible Sex Offenses through 2014.
-The 2015 statistics shown above are separated into the different categories.
+The 2015 and 2016 statistics shown above are separated into the difference categories.

 &lt;sup>29 Incest and Statutory Rape were counted jointly as Non-Forcible Sex Offenses through 2014.
-The 2015 statistics shown above are separated into the different categories.
+The 2015 and 2016 statistics shown above are separated into the different categories.